Celena Tunkin b. 1997

 LANGUAGE: PITJANTJATJARA

-Celena Tunkin is an emerging artist from the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands, an area predominantly in South Australia known for its rugged beauty, strong cultural law, and abundance of notable contemporary artists.
-Celena comes from the Baker family, a very famous painting family from the Kanpi community; including notable artists Jimmy Baker, Teresa Baker and Kani (Patricia) Tunkin.
+Celena Tunkin was born in the remote community of Kanpi, nestled in the Musgrave Ranges just 20km south of the Northern Territory border in the expansive Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.
+Celena is an emerging artist from an area known for its rugged beauty, strong cultural law, and abundance of notable contemporary artists.
+Celena comes from the Baker family, a very famous painting family from the Kanpi community; including notable artists Jimmy Baker, Kay Baker, Teresa Baker and Kani (Patricia) Tunkin Baker.

-Like many of her female relatives, Celena paints the story of ancestral woman Minyma Malilu, but more frequently paints the story of an emu who tells a lie to a bush turkey.
-The emu is deceptive and tries to convince the bush turkey to kill his son, claiming he has already killed his own.
-However, this is a trick and bush turkey is able to see past the lie, and protects his only son.
-Celena depicts the footprints of both birds, the bush turkey’s large nest, and the rocky outcrops of the Musgrave Ranges.
+Like many of her female relatives, Celena paints the story of ancestral woman Minyma Malilu, a deeply significant story related to a sacred cave site near Kanpi.
+She also frequently paints aspects of the Kalaya (Emu) story from her country, which details the tale of an emu who tells a lie to a bush turkey.
+The emu is deceptive and tries to convince the bush turkey to kill his son, claiming that it is necessary, and that the emu has already killed his own son too.
+The bush turkey is able to see past the lie, and protects his only son.

 Shop Artworks